Laplacian Smooth Normals Modifier Parameters

 Compensates for differences in face sizes and loop spacing as described in the Explanation.
 Good for smooth surfaces and organic shapes.
 When disabled, instead emphasizes larger faces like the typical Weighted Normals modifier.
 Good for hard surface areas that need to preserve planar faces.
 The Input Attribute Toggle button allows this to be controlled by a Vertex Group or Color Attribute, so you can have both behaviors in the same mesh.

 Mixes between the Weighted Normals and default un-weighted Normals.
-Setting to 0 effectively disabled the Weighted Normals.
-The Input Attribute Toggle button allows this to be controlled by a Vertex Group or Color Attribute.
+Setting to 0 effectively disables the Weighted Normals.

 Laplacian Smoothing